huggingface/blog/leaderboards-on-the-hub-contextual.md

 ## Key Takeaways!

 While working on this, we found that:
-- The modern LMMs (proprietary and open models) struggle to perform on ConTextual dataset while humans are good at it, hinting at the possibility of model improvement to enhance reasoning over text-rich images, a domain with significant real-world applications.
+- Modern LMMs (proprietary and open models) struggle to perform on ConTextual dataset while humans are good at it, hinting at the possibility of model improvement to enhance reasoning over text-rich images, a domain with significant real-world applications.
-- Proprietary LMMs perform poorly in infographics reasoning after time reading, indicating a gap in their capabilities compared to humans.
+- Proprietary LMMs perform poorly in infographics reasoning that involves time reading, indicating a gap in their capabilities compared to humans.
 Notably, GPT-4V, the best performing model, surpasses humans in abstract reasoning, potentially due to exposure to memes and quotes data, but struggles in time-related tasks where humans excel.
 - Open models such as LLaVA-1.5-13B and ShareGPT-4V-7B achieve acceptable ratings only in abstract and natural scenes contexts, suggesting a limitation in their training data diversity.
-- The augmented LLM approach achieves a very low rating of 17.2% which indicates that the dataset instances cannot be solved without precise visual perception.
+- The augmented LLM approach achieves a very low rating of 17.2%, which indicates that the dataset instances cannot be solved without precise visual perception.

 Our analysis suggests that the practitioners develop enhanced image encoders and create highly accurate image descriptions, to improve the model's perception and mitigate the occurrence of hallucinations.
 This, in turn, will lead to more effective context-sensitive text-rich visual reasoning.